 There were no automatic lowering mechanisms or whatever.
 No rent-a-cops to stand guard.
 Back in the day, the only thing to keep you from tearing down the goalposts after a win were the fists of rival fans.
-But for Auburn students in the 1930s and 1940s, black eyes were a small price to pay, at least when it came to shaming an undefeated Georgia team.
+But for Auburn students in the 1930s and 1940s, black eyes were a small price to pay for shaming an undefeated Georgia team.

 And that’s what it was back then—a shaming, purely directed at the losers.
 You didn’t tear down your own goalposts.
 Sure, you might paint the town orange and blue, but you didn’t damage your own team’s facilities, at least not on purpose.
 That was just weird.
 Goalposts were tokens taken from victims.
 And the first real time Auburn partook in the barbaric practice was against Georgia.

-No, not the 1942 game, though that’s the toppling you hear about the most, if you do hear about it, in part because there’s an actual photo of the fall, but also because of the magnitude of the upset.
-This was the best Georgia squad in forever, a “Dream Team” heralded the headlines.
+No, not the 1942 game, though that’s the toppling you hear about the most (if you do hear about it), in part because there’s an actual photo of the fall, but also because of the magnitude of the upset.
+That was the best Georgia squad in forever, a “Dream Team” heralded the headlines.
 They were No. 1 by a mile and just coasting to California en route to a national championship.
-I’m pretty sure they even already had a Rose Bowl invitation.
+I’m pretty sure they already had a Rose Bowl invitation.
 The bags were packed, and one of those bags belonged to Frank Sinkwich, that season’s eventual Heisman Trophy winner.
 Another belonged to Charley Trippi, another All-American who beat out Sinkwich for MVP honors in Georgia’s 9-0 Rose Bowl win over UCLA.
 There was no way a 4-4-1 Auburn team that had been shutout by Florida, the same team the Bulldogs shutout 75-0, was going to win the game.

 Final score: Auburn 27—Georgia 13.